SenpaiSilver/elearning/Python/README.md

 What will you learn:

 * Program entry point;
-* Writing to STDOUT and why;
+* Printing to STDOUT and why;
-* Writing to STDERR and why.
+* Printing to STDERR and why.

 ## Chapter 02: Variables & types